 Although attrition represents a natural lifetime of an employee within the organization, a high attrition rate can be a concern among managers and HR professionals.

 If you wish to calculate your employee attrition rate, complete the following steps.

-- Calculate the average number of employees for that year by adding the initial headcount to the final one and dividing by two
+- Calculate the average number of employees for that year by adding the initial headcount to the final one and dividing it by two.

 - Take the number of attritions and divide them by your number from step 5.
 Multiply this by 100 to acquire your employee attrition rate as a %.

 A survey of HR leaders showed that improving employee retention was a priority for 87% of respondents.
-To be able to improve retention, companies must first understand the reasons behind attrition.
-So, here are the 5 different types of employee attrition.
+To improve retention, companies must first understand the reasons behind attrition.
+So, here are the five different types of employee attrition.

 1. Attrition due to retirement

 As an employee reaches the end of their professional life, they will retire and leave a company.
 This is natural and is to be expected.
 So, the loss is usually statistically too small to count under attrition in small numbers.